remfan1994/strawberry-creek-voices/README.md

 At this time, contributions are controlled under SCV’s moral license.
 All usage, editing, or distribution must adhere to the alignment principles with ALLAH (CONSCIOUSNESS).

+Community Involvement (Work in Progress)

+Strawberry Creek Voices is an ongoing narrative project rooted in attentiveness, moral clarity, and the quiet observation of place.
+The current text is a continuous manuscript composed of individual “anchors” that reflect small moments along the creek.

+The project is still developing.
+Readers and members of the community may wish to offer reflections, contribute their own micro-observations, or suggest anchors that resonate with the project’s tone.
+For now, contributions are welcome in the form of written notes, reflections, or suggestions submitted through the repository’s issue tracker.

+If you choose to participate, please note the following boundaries:

+All contributions must uphold moral integrity and avoid depictions of wrongdoing, cruelty, or disrespect toward the natural world.

+No depictions of humans harming animals, no depictions of animals harming each other, and no depictions that normalize littering or environmental negligence.

+The tone of the project is contemplative, gentle, and grounded.
+Contributions should preserve this atmosphere.

+Every reflection should arise from the same spirit of quiet witness: small, truthful, inwardly attentive, and free of spectacle.

+The contributing process is simple:

+Open an issue in this repository with a short note or proposed anchor-style reflection.

+Include any necessary details, such as time of day, sensory elements, or the internal moral resonance you perceived.

+The maintainers will review submissions for alignment with the project’s tone and ethical boundaries.

+This project grows slowly and deliberately.
+Participation is welcome, but always through the lens of care, respect, and the guiding principle that attention itself is a moral act.

 Notes

 SCV is an in-progress project; the manuscript is open-ended.